-- $\ast\,$ These buttons are used to select the model select mode. - \ The initial model is selected at the factory, so don't change the different model.
+- 1 These buttons are used to select the model select mode. - 2 The model is displayed on the LCD when the menu button and next button are pressed simultaneously for some longer seconds. - \ The initial model is selected at the factory, so don't change the different model.